-Strbské Pleso is actually more than a small pond in the Tatras.
-Its popularity is also due to the fact that it is the second-largest lake in the mountain range, which has particularly clear water and has been visited by tourists for centuries.
+Strbské Pleso is more than a small pond in the Tatras.
+Its popularity is also because it is the second-largest lake in the mountain range, which has particularly clear water and has been visited by tourists for centuries.

 Map - Where is Lake Strbske Pleso?